AdobeDocs/experience-manager-65.en/help/communities/overview.md

 Features of an enablement community may include:

-* all the features of an [engagement community](#engagement-community)
+* All the features of an [engagement community](#engagement-community).
-* ability to assign content and learning resources to members and member groups
+* ability to assign content and learning. resources to members and member groups.
-* supports SCORM content, like quizzes and tests
+* Supports SCORM content, like quizzes and tests.
-* tracking of assignments completion
+* Tracking of assignments completion.
-* access to reporting and analytics
+* Access to reporting and analytics.
-* the ability to have a conversation about a learning resource through forums, messaging, comments and ratings
+* The ability to have a conversation about a learning resource through forums, messaging, comments and ratings.

 An enablement community may be created when the [Enablement add-on is configured](/help/communities/enablement.md), which requires additional licensing for use in a production environment.
 An enablement community site will include the [assignments function](#community-functions).